 Not one witness appeared before the grand jury.
 The case was dropped and the three men went free.
 District Attorney Barlow called the lack of cooperation "a gross miscarriage of justice."

 Lamar "Ditney" Smith was born March 1893 to Levi Smith and Harriet Humphrey in Lincoln County, MS. He served in World War I and was a local farmer in rural Lincoln County.
-He was the husband of Annie Clark, father of Earline Smith Thomas.
+He was the husband of Annie Case, father of Earline Smith Thomas.

 Lamar Smith's sister Susie Mae Smith married Walter Scott, my mother's first cousin once removed.